 - bacon - feel free to use regular or turkey bacon.

-- spices and seasoning- salt, black pepper, garlic powder, onion powder, and ginger powder.
+- spices and seasoning- salt, black pepper, and onion powder (not pictured), plus some ground garlic and ginger powder.

-- dairy - butter, clarified butter or margarine for use in making the gravy.
+- dairy - milk, butter, clarified butter or margarine for use in making the gravy (not pictured).

 - vegetable or chicken stock.

 Anyone can learn how to make fried liver.
-It is really very easy and doesn't require any pro cooking skills!
-I personally prefer this method as it is always quicker than the oven method.
+It is really very easy and doesn't require any pro cooking skills plus, you can make your liver by pan-frying it, or cooking it in the oven!

 method 1: pan-fry the liver